zhanglab/psamm/docs/tutorial/import_export.rst

 highlight how the features of Git help with model curation and development when using the YAML format.

-To start using Git to track the changes in this model the folder must first be initialized as a Git repository.
+To start using Git to track the changes in this git model the folder must first be initialized as a Git repository.
 To do this first enter the YAML model directory and use the following command: